codenamewei/nlp-playground/gist.md

   ### Notes
   - Encoder-decoder network / sequence-to-sequence model generates contextually appropriate, arbitrary length, output sequences
   - **Autoregressive model** is a time series model that uses observations from previous time steps as input to predict the value at the next time step.
 Seq-to-seq / Encoder-decoder model is an autoregressive model.
+  - The resources used to train machine translation systems are known as parallel texts, or bitexts.
+These are large text collections consisting of pair of sentences from different languages that are translation of one another.